peteroupc/peteroupc.github.io/randomfunc.md

 >      - To generate a random NxM point `P`, generate `P = RNDINT(N * M - 1)` (`P` is thus in the interval [0, `N * M`)).
 >      - To convert a point `P` to its 2D coordinates, generate `[rem(P, N), floor(P / N)]`.
 (Each coordinate starts at 0.)
 >      - To convert 2D coordinates `coord` to an NxM point, generate `P = coord[1] * N + coord[0]`.
+> - In functional programming languages such as Haskell, `RNDINT()`, as well as `RNG()` itself and other random-number-generating methods in this document, can be implemented by taking a _seed_ as an additional parameter, and returning a list of two items &mdash; the random number and a new _seed_ (as in the Haskell package `AC-Random`).
+This works only if the underlying RNG is deterministic.

 <a id=RNDINTRANGE_Random_Integers_in_N_M></a>
 ### `RNDINTRANGE`: Random Integers in [N, M]